jameshughes89/cs2XX-ComputerArchitecture/site/assignments/assignment-3/assignment-3.rst

 #.
 Create an alu capable of performing 8 unique operations

     * Use the provided file titled "2-alu.dig"
+    * This circuit has one eight bit output
     * This circuit has a total of 5 inputs

         * One 8 bit input specifying operand A for the ALU